It takes time to build immunity

-The first dose gives you partial protection as soon as 12 days afterwards.
-The second dose encourages your body to create stronger protection (immunity).
-A third dose is required for severely immunocompromised people.
+You will get partial protection around 12 days after the first dose of your primary course.
+The second dose of your primary course encourages your body to create stronger protection (immunity).
+A third primary course dose is required for severely immunocompromised people.

-It takes 7 to 14 days after a dose before you are fully protected.
+It takes 7 to 14 days after a booster dose before you get stronger protection.

 How long protection lasts

 COVID-19 vaccines are working very well to protect against severe illness, hospitalisations and death.
 However, their effectiveness against infections decreases over time.
 Researchers around the world are finding out:

 - if you need booster doses, such as an yearly booster.

 Right now, you can book your free booster dose if it has been 6 months or longer since your last dose of your COVID-19 vaccine.

 You can get a vaccination certificate after you have completed your primary course of COVID-19 vaccination.
 It can take about 2 weeks after your second dose to become available.